MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/query/queryinstance-getfilters-method.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 ## Remarks
- The **GETFILTERS** method returns the filters that are currently set for all data columns and filter rows by the [SETFILTER Method \(Query\)](../../methods-auto/query/queryinstance-setfilter-method.md) method, [SETRANGE Method \(Query\)](../../methods-auto/query/queryinstance-setrange-method.md)method, and the [ColumnFilter Property](../../properties/devenv-columnfilter-property.md) in Query Designer.
-The **GETFILTER** method does not return filters that are set on a column's source field by the [DataItemTableFilter Property](../../properties/devenv-dataitemtable-filter-property.md) in Query Designer or global filters that are set by the **FILTERGROUP** method.
+ The **GETFILTERS** method returns the filters that are currently set for all data columns and filter rows by the [SETFILTER Method \(Query\)](../../methods-auto/query/queryinstance-setfilter-method.md) method, [SETRANGE Method \(Query\)](../../methods-auto/query/queryinstance-setrange-method.md)method, and the [ColumnFilter Property](../../properties/devenv-columnfilter-property.md).
+The **GETFILTER** method does not return filters that are set on a column's source field by the [DataItemTableFilter Property](../../properties/devenv-dataitemtable-filter-property.md) or global filters that are set by the **FILTERGROUP** method.

-> [!NOTE]
->  A filter row is row in Query Designer that is used to filter on a field that is not included in the resulting dataset.

 <!-- Links For more information, see [Understanding Query Filters](Understanding-Query-Filters.md) and [How to: Set Up Filter Rows in Query Designer](How-to-Set-Up-Filter-Rows-in-Query-Designer.md). -->